asciinema/asciinema.github.io/docs/faq.md

 ## How can I delete a recording from asciinema.org?

 In order to be able to delete a recording you first need to associate it with an asciinema.org user account.
-You can do that by using [asciinema auth](manual/cli/usage.md#asciinema-auth) command.
+You can do that by using `asciinema auth` command (run `asciinema auth --help` for details).
 Once you complete this step look for a dropdown with a gear icon on recording page (it's below the player, on the right side).